 Trade Compliance Specialist

-Methodical professional with a track record of driving innovation, piloting new initiatives, and streamlining supply chain & logistics to outperform across highly competitive business environments while maintaining export and import compliance.
+Methodical professional with a track record of enabling export and import compliance while piloting new initiatives and streamlining logistics in highly competitive business environments.

 Driven and service-focused professional with over 10 years of experience in commercial logistics and supply chain management for private and public sectors, ensuring on-time and seamless deliveries.
 Personable individual and SME for compliance with US export and import regulations.
 Proven success in streamlining business operations and reducing operating costs.
 Adept in planning and executing effective strategies for budget control and performance optimization.
 Critical thinker, able to make quick decisions related to production requirements.
 Tech savvy, able to leverage industry software and applications to boost efficiency and enhance productivity.
 Updated on local, federal, and global regulations for export compliance.